 3. Partner with a logistics company

-At first, in-house fulfillment is a great way to get the ball rolling, but as you grow, you’ll have to rethink your fulfillment strategy.
+At first, in-house fulfilment is a great way to get the ball rolling, but as you grow, you’ll have to rethink your fulfilment strategy.
 If you want to grow quickly and scale efficiently, consider partnering with a 3PL that can take fulfillment-related tasks off your plate including inventory management, warehousing, packing boxes, and shipping.

 That way, you can focus on customer relationships and launching new makeup products your customers will love, rather than spending all your time and energy on packing and shipping boxes.